Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis: Technical approach

-To enable our model to predict various murmur shapes, we formulated them as parametric nonlinear functions over time $f_y(t)$.
-Since murmur shapes are defined with crescendo, decrescendo, and uniform slopes, we approximate each slope as a line.
-Thus, we model the total murmur shape as a \textit{piecewise linear function}, instead of other less relevant families of functions, e.g., sum of polynomials (Taylor series) or sine/cosine (Fourier series).
-A Taylor series would include spurious artifacts due to the mathematical fit being clinically irrelevant, and be unintuitive to interpret for non-mathematical applications.
-A Fourier series, which spectrograms actually represent, would capture important frequency information in murmurs, but does not emphasize the recognizable murmur shapes.
+To constrain murmur diagrams with the ontology of murmur shapes, we formulated murmur shapes as parametric functions $\mathscr{F}_y(t|\bm{\theta})$ over time $t$ with parameters $\bm{\theta} = (\bm{\tau}, \bm{\pi})$.
+We modeled crescendo, decrescendo, and uniform slopes as straight lines, and the full shape as a \textit{piecewise linear function}.
+Other considered function families were problematic.
+Taylor series would include clinically irrelevant, spurious mathematical artifacts.
+Fourier series, which spectrograms actually represent, would capture frequency information in murmurs, but not the amplitude shapes.

 All candidate murmur shapes share the murmur segment start $\tau_1$ and end $\tau_L$ time parameters, but can have varying number of time $\bm{\tau}$ and slope $\bm{\pi}$ parameters depending on the complexity of the shape.
 Crescendos are modeled as lines with positive slope, decrescendos as lines with negative slope, and uniform with 0 slope.
-Table \ref{table:math-murmur-functions} illustrates the murmur shapes mathematically with relevant parameters, and their shape function $f_y(t)$ equations:
+Table \ref{table:math-murmur-functions} illustrates the murmur shapes mathematically with relevant parameters $\bm{\theta}$, and their shape function $\mathscr{F}_y(t|\bm{\theta})$ equations: